xuesu/Arxived-LLM-Jailbreak/README.md

 #### 7. **Missing Information & Caveats**
 - The extracted text from pdf content appears to be incomplete.
 Additional details may be present in the full paper.
 - Specific metrics for evaluating the empirical results beyond JSR, including breakdowns of performance by different models and attacks, were not fully detailed.
+### Detecting LLM-Written Peer Reviews
+#### 1. Summary of this text
+This work addresses the challenge of detecting reviews generated by large language models (LLMs) in academic peer review processes, focusing specifically on lazy reviewing practices, where authors use LLMs instead of writing reviews independently.
+The authors implement a novel approach involving indirect prompt injection into submission PDFs to embed distinctive watermarks in LLM-generated reviews.
+They develop statistical tests to maintain bounded family-wise error rates without assumptions about human-written reviews and evaluate various watermarking methods against different reviewer defenses.
+Their results demonstrate high success rates and resilience against typical reviewer tactics.

+#### 2. **Related Metadata**
+- Tools/Algorithms created: Indirect prompt injection methods for watermarking; watermark detection algorithms.
+- Benchmarks introduced: *"Not specified."*
+- Codebase/Data URL: *"Not mentioned."*
+- Evaluated LLMs: OpenAI’s ChatGPT 4o, OpenAI’s o1-mini, Google’s Gemini 1.5 Pro, Anthropic’s Claude 3.5 Sonnet, Meta’s Llama 2, LMSYS’ Vicuna 1.5.
+- Attack/Defense Techniques: Indirect prompt injection, font embedding, jailbreaking, obfuscation techniques.
+- Frameworks Critiqued: *"Not referenced in this section."*

+#### 3. **Main Contributions**
+- Novel watermarking schemes for detecting LLM-generated reviews in academic contexts.
+- Statistical tests ensuring family-wise error rate control without reliance on human review assumptions.
+- High success rate of watermark embedding (92% on average) across multiple LLMs.
+- Resilience of watermark detection methods against common reviewer defenses and effective prompt injection strategies.

+#### 4. **Methods & Approach**
+- Methodology is not fully detailed in the provided text; however, key techniques include:
+  - Indirectly injecting prompts into submitted PDFs to instruct LLMs to embed watermarks in their reviews.
+  - Utilizing watermarks that are statistically verifiable to detect LLM-generated reviews.
+  - Evaluation of watermark effectiveness via real-world datasets from conferences and grant proposals.
+  - Algorithms for detecting watermarks with formal guarantees on false positive rates and family-wise error rates.

+#### 5. **Findings & Empirical Results**
+- High watermark embedding success rates observed: 92% across multiple models and techniques.
+- Certain watermarks such as random fake citations retained over 94% retention after paraphrasing.
+- Demonstrated that their methods are applicable beyond paper reviews, evidenced by similar results for NSF grant proposals.
+- Achieved 0% false positives in controlled settings with no embedded watermarks.

+#### 6. **Implications for LLM Safety**
+- The findings contribute to ongoing discussions about integrity in peer review processes and the ethical use of LLMs.
+- The work proposes significant detection methodologies that could enhance LLM accountability.
+- Recommendations for maintaining robust detection systems against potential circumventions by automated review systems.

+#### 7. **Missing Information & Caveats**
+- The extracted text from pdf content appears to be incomplete.
+Additional details may be present in the full paper.
+- Specific algorithmic details, statistical guarantees, or in-depth empirical results may not be fully captured in this extraction.
+- Potential limitations or trade-offs regarding the methods or empirical findings are not detailed extensively.
 ### Multilingual Jailbreak Challenges in Large Language Models
 ### 1. Summary of this text
 This study investigates the multilingual jailbreak challenges in large language models (LLMs) and proposes the novel SELF-DEFENCE framework to enhance safety across diverse languages.
 The research identifies two scenarios regarding risks: unintentional bypass of safety mechanisms by non-English users and intentional attacks using malicious multilingual prompts.
 Empirical findings indicate that low-resource languages see significantly higher rates of unsafe outputs, particularly in the context of intentional prompts.
 The proposed framework effectively reduces unsafe content generation in both scenarios, demonstrating the necessity for enhanced multilingual safety measures in LLMs.